Oil down: Description

-The term "oil down" is also used for a traditional neighborhood party at which the stew is prepared and eaten.
-Traditionally, it is the men who cook the oil down at such parties.
-Oil down is also very popular in local restaurants.

 There is no set recipe for oil down, as each household and each parish make it to suit their preference.

 Unlike most stews, in which the ingredients get a thorough mixing during the cooking process, a pot of oil down is "packed."
 Exactly how to "pack the pot" is a matter of taste and tradition, as well as a subject of occasional controversy.
 Everyone has a different order and method, but usually the breadfruit and meat goes on the bottom, most of the vegetables in the middle, and the callaloo leaves and dumplings on top.
 The ingredients simmer in situ.